Paul Tracy: 2004–2012

-When CART went bankrupt and was renamed the Champ Car World Series (CCWS), he returned to drive Forsythe's renumbered No. 1 car for his championship defence in 2004, declaring his wish to not drive IRL cars he characterized as "crapwagons".
+When CART went bankrupt and was renamed the Champ Car World Series (CCWS), Tracy returned to drive Forsythe's renumbered No. 1 car for his championship defence in 2004, declaring his wish to not drive IRL cars he characterized as "crapwagons".
 Tracy was loyal to the CCWS, considering their cars better and found street circuits more of a challenge.
 He started third in the Toyota Grand Prix of Long Beach, the season's first race, and won after leading 78 laps.
 He finished in the top ten in three of the next five races and took pole in Cleveland.
-Tracy traded verbal jabs with driver with driver Alex Tagliani, accusing him of impeding him for twelve laps in Portland and blaming him for causing a first-lap accident he was involved in Cleveland.
+Tracy traded verbal jabs with driver Alex Tagliani, accusing him of impeding him for twelve laps in Portland and blaming him for causing a first-lap accident he was involved in Cleveland.
 His second victory of the season came at the Molson Indy Vancouver, where he led 81 of the 85 laps from pole position.
 The rest of the season saw a best finish of second at Denver, and four other top-tens for fourth in the drivers' standings with 254 points.
 (Note: Ten championship points were withheld from Tracy for criticizing race officials for not instructing Alex Tagliani to cease blocking him at Portland.)